 Studying folklore prepares you for graduate work in any of the humanities and social sciences as well as for professional degrees in education, social work or library science or a career in busines.
-Those who wish to pursue an academic career, go on to complete graduate degrees in folklore or they may combine folklore with a graduate degree in another discipine to prepare them for positions in a variety of other academic departments (e.g. English, Anthropology or Music) or interdisciplinary programs (e.g. Women's Studies or Canadian or American Studies).
+Those who wish to pursue an academic career may complete graduate degrees in folklore or they may combine their undergraduate folklore studies with graduate degrees in another discipine, both of which prepare them for positions in a variety of academic departments (e.g. English, Anthropology or Music) or interdisciplinary programs (e.g. Gender Studies or Canadian or American Studies).